richelbilderbeek/ProjectRichelBilderbeek/git_workflow.md

 #git workflow

-This GitHub uses a [forking workflow](https://www.atlassian.com/git/workflows#!workflow-forking), where richelbilderbeek h is GitHub is used for intergration of the forks.
+This GitHub uses a [forking workflow](https://www.atlassian.com/git/workflows#!workflow-forking), where richelbilderbeek is GitHub is used for intergration of the forks.

+The branching policy from [this article](http://nvie.com/posts/a-successful-git-branching-model) is followed, using only three types: master, develop and feature branches.
+* After every push to the master branch, ProjectRichelBilderbeek* must all compile
+* Only the develop branch pushes to master
+* The feature branch branches and merges with the develop branch

 The workflow has multiple phases:
 - Setting up